ReFT: Reasoning with Reinforced Fine-Tuning: Experiments

 \subsection{Results}

 \paragraph{ReFT Outperforms SFT} Table \ref{tab:sft_ppo_result} compares the performance among the baselines and proposed ReFT on GSM8K, SVAMP, and MathQA datasets.
-We can observe that ReFT consistently achieves much better performance over the SFT and the self-training family approaches except on MathQA$_\text{MCQ}$ N-CoT.
-Specifically, we have more than $9$-point and $8$-point improvement over SFT with CodeLLAMA on GSM8K N-CoT and P-CoT, respectively.
-On average, we achieve 3.7-point and 5.9-point improvements with CodeLLAMA on all datasets in N-CoT and P-CoT, respectively.
-More importantly, no additional annotations or reward models are used in ReFT.
-Such strong results demonstrate robust generalization of ReFT (see Analysis \S\ref{sec:analysis_generalization}) and huge potential for further exploring the training data with reinforcement learning~\cite{lu2023reinforcement}.
+We can observe that ReFT consistently achieves much better performance over the SFT except on MathQA$_\text{MCQ}$ N-CoT.
+Specifically, we have closed to $10$-point and $12$-point improvement over SFT with CodeLLAMA on GSM8K N-CoT and P-CoT, respectively.
+On average, we achieve $6.7$-point and $7.4$-point improvements with CodeLLAMA on all datasets in N-CoT and P-CoT, respectively.
+Notably, no additional annotations or reward models are used in ReFT.
+Such strong results demonstrate robust generalization of ReFT (see Analysis \S\ref{sec:analysis}) and huge potential for further exploring the training data with reinforcement learning~\cite{lu2023reinforcement}.

 Offline self-training includes the sampling data from the initial policy for fine-tuning.
-We can see this simple baseline can sometimes improve the performance compared with SFT~\cite{he2020revisiting,gulcehre2023reinforced} but the improvements are far behind the one made by ReFT.
+We can see this simple baseline can improve the performance compared with SFT~\cite{he2020revisiting,gulcehre2023reinforced} but the improvements are far behind the one made by ReFT.
 Such comparisons indicate that ``\textit{exploring}'' is essential in ReFT to have good performance.
-Though online self-training achieves some improvements with Galactica, it is still far behind ReFT on average.
+Though online self-training achieves some more improvements with Galactica, it is still far behind ReFT on average.
 This result indicates that incorrect instances are also very essential to guide the model for better exploration.
 Comparisons with self-training also suggest the proposed approach with on-policy sampling and reinforcement learning is better than standard data augmentation approaches.